 Buying Life Insurance with a Transplantation History

-The best advice we can give in regards to applying for life insurance with a transplant history is to work with an independent life insurance agency.
-Independent agencies have contracts with multiple life insurance companies.
+The best advice we can give in regards to applying for life insurance with a transplant history is to work with an independent life insurance broker.
+Independent brokers have contracts with multiple life insurance companies.
 Not all life insurance companies view certain risks in the same light, so your chances of getting coverage are higher if you have access to multiple companies.

-Here at Quotacy we work with multiple A-rated life insurance companies and can help you get life insurance.
+Quotacy is an independent life insurance broker.
+We work with multiple A-rated life insurance companies and can help you get life insurance.
 Our insurance experts and in-house underwriter know the ins and outs of the insurance companies and will work hard to find you coverage to financially protect your loved ones.
 Start the process by getting a free term life insurance quote today.